 Statement

-Linked elements of writing, performance and intervention are often devised as accompaniments to her installations.
+Linked elements of writing, performance and cookery are often devised to accompany her installations.

 Biography

 Julie studied at Central Saint Martins and the Royal College of Art, and was Fellow in Digital Print at the Royal Academy Schools (2017–20).
-Recently she was selected for the Land Art Agency: Sustainable Futures: Outer Space residency series where she was partnered with environmental anthropolgist Dr Valerie Olson (2021).
-She was also awarded the Annie Maunder Prize for Image Innovation as part of the Insight Investment Astronomy Photographer of the Year, Royal Museums Greenwich (2020) with her work being exhibited at The National Maritime Museum (2020–21), Jodrell Banks (2021) and Fox Talbot Museum (2021–22).
-She has completed an Arts Council Developing Your Creative Practice grant for her project Through Machine & Darkness, which has been looking at the use of AI and machine learning in examining astronomical datasets (2019–21).
-Her solo and duo exhibitions include A Stone Sky, Thames-Side Studios Gallery, London, (2023); Earth, Water, Night, The Stone Space, London (2023); Uncertain Ruins, commissioned by Camden Council for Swiss Cottage Gallery (2019–2020), The Space Out of Time, Terminal Creek Contemporary/Capture Photography Festival, Vancouver, CA (2019); Of Stars and Chasms, ArthousSE1, London (2019).
-Her group shows include Seeing Stars, The Stanley & Audrey Burton Gallery, Leeds, UK (2022); The AI Gallery, National Gallery X, National Gallery, London, UK (2021–); In Search of Darkness, Grizedale Sculpture (2018); LCN/SPACE Art & Technology, London (2018); Pokey Hat, VERBureau at Glasgow International Festival, Glasgow, UK (2016) and Single-Shot, Tate Britain, London, UK & touring (2007).
+She was selected for the Land Art Agency’s Sustainable Futures: Outer Space residency series where she was partnered with environmental anthropologist Dr Valerie Olson (2021).
+She was awarded the Annie Maunder Prize for Image Innovation as part of the Insight Investment Astronomy Photographer of the Year, Royal Museums Greenwich (2020) with her work being exhibited at The National Maritime Museum (2020–21), Jodrell Banks (2021) and Fox Talbot Museum (2021–22).
+In 2019 she was awarded an Arts Council Developing Your Creative Practice grant for her project Through Machine & Darkness, looking at the use of AI in astronomy and was recently awarded a second for her research project First Contact which will see her create work in response to the Harvard Plate Stacks collection, Harvard College Observatory, further deepening her investigation into the intertwined practices of astronomy and photography and female contributions in this field.
+She has exhibited nationally and internationally in solo, group shows and residencies including: The Book of Sand, HS Projects (2024–); Seeing Stars, The Stanley & Audrey Burton Gallery, Leeds, UK (2022); Sustainable Futures: Outer Space, Land Art Agency residency (2021); The AI Gallery, National Gallery, online (2021–); The Space Out of Time, Terminal Creek Contemporary / Capture Photography Festival, Vancouver, CA (2019); In Search of Darkness, Lumen/Grizedale Sculpture (2018) and Single-Shot, Tate Britain, London, UK & touring (2007–11).
+She was longlisted for the Aesthetica Art Prize in 2025.
+In 2022–3 she was awarded an a-n Professional Development bursary.

-She has been awarded funding for her artistic and curatorial projects including Passengers (2016–), a continuing site-specific exhibition series which looks at the social, historical and material contexts of various sites and architectures, as well as Cartographies of Life & Death, curated for Artakt, Central Saint Martins College of Arts & Design and London School of Hygiene & Tropical Medicine (Wellcome Trust/Arts Council, 2012–13).
+She has been awarded funding for her artistic and curatorial projects including Passengers (2016–), a continuing site-specific exhibition series which looks at the social, historical and material contexts of various sites and architectures, as well as Cartographies of Life & Death, curated for Artakt, Central Saint Martins College of Arts & Design and London School of Hygiene & Tropical Medicine that celebrated the work of physican John Snow who mapped the cholera epidemics of the late 1800s and was funded by a Wellcome Trust People’s Award and Arts Council England.